NicoleHinojosa/Assesssment-4/README.md

 #### Outputs:
 Updated gene_expression Data Frame: The original data frame is modified to include a new column named mean_expression, which contains the mean expression value for each gene calculated across all samples.

-Console Output: The variable gene_expression_show holds the first six rows of the updated gene_expression data frame, which will be printed to the console when called.
+Console Output: It prints:
+  -Data 1:GTEX.1117F.0226.SM.5GZZ7
+  -Data 2:GTEX.1117F.0426.SM.5EGHI
+  -Data 3:GTEX.1117F.0526.SM.5EGHJ

-Formatted Table: The kable() function creates a neatly formatted table displaying the first six genes along with their mean expression values.
+Formatted Table: A formatted table (using kable) displaying the first six rows of the gene_expression_show data frame with renamed columns ("Data 1", "Data 2", "Data 3"), and which now includes a column for "Mean Expression".
 This table includes:

   -Alignment: Centered columns (align = 'c').
   -Caption: "First 6 genes of gene_expression file", providing context to the displayed data.

 ###Identify Top 10 Genes